 This website is available year-round as a resources to voters, candidates, parties, and proposition proponents/opponents.
 Please note that the website is usually updated during the winter break for the following elections cycle.
 During the voting period, the link to vote will appear on this page.

 Campaign revenues and expenditures must be reported by candidates, parties, proponents, and opponents.
 The deadlines and specific regulations surrounding campaign finance can be found in ASUC BL4204, and below.
-For the 2021 Election, all reports will be made through CalLink, through the ASUC form “2021 Campaign Finance Report Form.”

 For more info, read through this website, check out the comprehensive Elections Bylaws or contact the Elections Council (all available below).